-As a result, most landlords demand a minimum income of over a thousand euros, giving preference to those whose money comes from non-governmental sources, and whose salary is at least thrice the rent.
+As a result, most landlords demand a minimum income of over a thousand euros per resident, giving preference to those whose money comes from non-governmental sources, and whose salary is at least thrice the rent.

 Also, the higher your income, the higher your chance of winning the bid over your preferred housing (for which there are usually dozens of bidders).
 Therefore, couples with a private-sector work contract tend to fare better.

 Tips To Find Housing in Wiesbaden